-Running some part of your business operations in the cloud is practically a thing in today’s world.
-The ability to easily extend your environment to include best-of-breed cloud applications – without the headache of having to own and maintain the application itself is not just appealing; it makes financial and operational sense.
+Running some part of your business in a cloud, is a choice every organization faces.
+The ability to easily extend your environment by including cloud applications without the headache of maintenance itself makes financial and operational sense.
 Yet, there are risks you should know about.

-In this article, we will discuss some of the reasons why it is imperative to continually manage groups and identities across your hybrid environment – and provide ways to simplify this work.
+In this article, we will discuss why it is imperative to continually manage active directory ,azure ad groups and identities across your enterprise hybrid cloud.
+It also provides ways to simplify this work.

-- Security – when boiled down, all assignments of permissions and privileges are accomplished directly or indirectly using either a user or group account in a directory service.
-Any deviation from having a sanctioned security configuration makes the organization insecure.
+– All assignments of active directory and azure ad permissions and privileges are accomplished directly or indirectly using either a user object or a group account in a directory service.

-- Productivity – these very same accounts have details used for email, messaging, and collaboration.
-So, by not maintaining information such as title, location, phone number, email address, etc., is not maintained appropriately, it can have repercussions that may impact user productivity.
+– The details of user or group accounts are needed for email, messaging, and collaboration.
+If information such as title, location, phone number, email address, etc., is not maintained appropriately, it can have repercussions that may impact user productivity.

 Read more: The Value of a Self-Service Portal